donishadsmith/neurocaps/docs/user_guide/outputs.md

 where files should be saved.
 The file types includes:

 - NifTI images: saved as "nii.gz".
-- Matplotlib, Plotly, & Seaborn plots: saved as "png", and also as "html" if the `as_html=True` in `CAP.caps2radar` (which uses Plotly).
+- Matplotlib, Plotly, & Seaborn plots: saved as "png" or "pkl", and also as "html" or "json" in `CAP.caps2radar` (which uses Plotly).
 - Pandas Dataframes: saved as "csv".
 - Pickles: saved as "pkl".